benbrastmckie/.config/README.md

 sudo vim /etc/shells
 ```

-Once inside vanilla Vim (preinstalled on any Mac) navigate to the bottom with `j`, go into insert mode with `i`, and then paste the path with `command + shift + v`, or hand type it, and hit `esc` to go back into normal mode.
+Once inside vanilla Vim (pre-installed on any Mac) navigate to the bottom with `j`, create a new line with `o`, and paste the path with `command + shift + v`, or hand type it, and hit `esc` to go back into normal mode.
 Then save and quite with `:wq`.
 Check to see that you succeeded with: